magalhini/magalhini.github.com/_posts/2017-12-30-aria-describedby.md

 ★★★★☆

-There are several ways to approach this problem, and all will depend on how much control you have over your own system.
+There are many different ways to approach this problem, and all will depend on how much control you have over your own system.
 But an easy way to provide a text representation of the rating is to use `aria-labelledby` to point to an element ID which has a written value for the rating.
 Consider this:

 {% highlight html %}
 <span id="star-rating" class="visually-hidden">Rating: 4 of 5</span>